 On the state level, only six states have an outright ban on prison gerrymandering, while five states ban it under certain circumstances.
 Legislation has been defeated in nearly a dozen other states.

 THE ILLINOIS LANDSCAPE

 There is no statewide law prohibiting the practice of prison gerrymandering in Illinois.
-Since 2011, State Representative LaShawn K. Ford has repeatedly attempted to have the General Assembly pass such a law, with no success.
-His latest attempt is H.B.
-0203, the No Representation Without Population Act, introduced on December 19, 2018.
+Since 2011, State Representative LaShawn K. Ford has led the fight to end prison gerrymandering in Illinois, and has recently introduced H.B.
+0203, the No Representation Without Population Act, on December 19, 2018.

 In the face of inaction at the state level, some counties and cities have chosen to ban prison gerrymandering.
 Those include: Bond County, Christian County, Crawford County, Fayette County, Fulton County, Jefferson County, Lawrence County, Lee County, Livingston County, Montgomery County, Rock Island County, Will County and the following Illinois cities: Canton, Chester, Crest Hill, Danville, East Moline, Galesburg, Jacksonville, Pontiac, Robinson, St. Charles.

 While there is some overlap between the counties that have passed reforms and areas of concentrated prison population, some of the counties that have at least 10% of their residents as prisoners have not passed such reforms.
 These include Brown, Logan, Clinton, Perry, Johnson and Alexander counties.

 The legal case for upholding any ban on prison gerrymandering in Illinois appears sound.
 As Brett Blank and Peter Wagner wrote about Illinois in 2010, Illinois case law has long held that “a person confined in prison under the judgment and sentence of a court does not thereby change his residence.